 SAT & ACT

-Students should begin taking an official SAT or ACT sometime in the junior year.
+Students should begin taking an official SAT or ACT sometime in their junior year.
 You may test as many times as you want.
 You can continue testing into the fall of senior year.

 The SAT is offered seven times a year in the United States and six times at international sites.
 The test: